yinxiL/anomaly-detection/KDD99/README.md

 ### Steps
 - Do the exploratory data analysis using `Pandas`
 - Identify the target category by number
-- Feature scaling
 - Generate a new file in the data directory
-- Import the training machine and test set in the data directory into the MongoDB database

 ## Models
 Refer to the review of KDD99 dataset usage [1], these are the methods that are commonly used by researchers in proposed methods and for comparision.